jonathanhood/gradle-plugin-example/tutorial/4-making-unit-testable-plugins.md

 - [Previous](3-declaring-tasks-the-right-way.md)
 - [Next](5-making-configurable-plugins.md)

 At this point we've created plugins, added tasks, and created integration tests.
-We have a lot of tools already in our belt to built useful and tested plugins.
+We have a learned some techniques already that allow us to build useful plugins.
 There is a big problem though, as your plugin grows integration tests will take a long time.
-This can make it a pain to work in the plugin when its feature set grows.
+This can make it painful to work in the plugin as its feature set grows.
 We can solve that problem by applying some heathly software practices to create decoupled and unit testable plugins.

 In this tutorial we will cover: